mathesar-foundation/mathesar-wiki/docs/projects/template.md

 # Project Template

+!!! info "Information"
-> This project is ridiculous on purpose.
+    This project is ridiculous on purpose.
 We are not doing this.
-{.is-info}

 **Status**: Draft
 **Review status**: Draft